World Dog Surfing Championships: 2021

 The in-person championships scheduled for August 28, 2021 in Pacifica were again postponed because of the COVID-19 pandemic; livestreamed championships were scheduled for October 2.

 2022

 The 2022 event was held at Linda Mar beach in Pacifica on August 6.
 The Top Dog award was won by Skyler, a Cattle Dog from Santa Cruz.

 2023

 The 2023 championships took place on August 5, in unusually choppy conditions.
 Faith, a Pit Bull, won the solo surfing event in the large dogs division, Cherie, a French Bulldog, in the medium dogs division, and Carson, a Terrier, and Delilah tied for first place for small dogs.
 Carson won Top Dog.

 2024

 After the organizers raised $12,000 through crowdfunding to address financial challenges in hosting the event, the 2024 event was held on August 3.
-In unusually rough conditions, the overall winner was Cacau, a chocolate Labrador from Brazil.
+In unusually rough conditions, the overall winner was Cacau, a chocolate Labrador Retriever from Brazil.
 Estimated attendance was over 6,000.